schriftgestalt/glyphs-packages/README.md

 ### `screenshot` (string, optional)

-An URL to a image illustrating the use case of the extension.
+A URL to an image illustrating the use case of the extension.

 ### `branch` (string, optional)